Crate Training 101

 Crate training your puppy or older dog provides them with a profound sense of security.
 Dogs naturally live in dens.
 Dens protect them from danger, keep them warm and dry, and help them to keep their young safe and protected.
 The den is so important to a wild dog that the mother will train her puppies to go to the bathroom outside the den.

 Using a crate as a modern dog den, your dog’s natural instincts will ensure they keep their crate clean and dry.
 So you’re not only providing a safe and comforting place for your dog to rest you are using the den to help with House Training Your Puppy.

 While some breeds are definitely more nervous, and therefore potentially destructive, than others, a crate offers a sense of security for your dog.
 Instead of acting out when they feel anxious they can retreat to their ‘den’ and seek calm.

-In order for crate training to be successful you will need to make sure you take several decisions under consideration.
+Remember to include exercise in the morning and evening too!
+In order for crate training to be a success, you will need to make sure you.
 Let’s take a look at some of the decisions you need to make before you begin crate training your dog.

 Where to put your crate is the next important decision.
 Dogs are social creatures and will want to be where the family spends their time.
 Some dog owners like to keep two crates, one for their main living space and one in their bedrooms.

 Crate Training Success